wemake-services/ecto_autoslug_field/README.md

 end
 ```

-More complex examples are cover in [this tutorial](https://medium.com/wemake-services/creating-slugs-for-ecto-schemas-7349513410f0).
+More complex examples are covered in [this tutorial](https://medium.com/wemake-services/creating-slugs-for-ecto-schemas-7349513410f0).

 ## Changelog